MennovH/HomeAssistant/README.md

       - Leave the other options as is
     - Create and save(!) the token, this needs to be added to the configuration of this add-on later on
 - Cloudflare Zone ID
-  - The Zone ID of the regarding domain, can be found in the lower right corner of the Cloudflare online dashboard Overview page.
+  - The Zone ID of the regarding domain, can be found in the lower right corner of the Cloudflare online dashboard Overview page, under the heading "API".

 #### Please consult the documentation for installation and configuration of this add-on